shubha987/frontend-projects/README.md

 # frontend-projects
-This are my some projects related to front end
+These are my some projects related to front end